Build and Sustain Your Campus Ministry

 Beverly Daniel Tatum analyzes the different stages and forms of racial identity development in whites and people of color in the United States.
 Exploring race and racism in America and how we can develop stronger anti-racist identities in ourselves, in our children, and in our communities, this is a great book for group discussion.

-- We Would be One: A History of Unitarian Universalist Youth Movements
+- We Would be One: A History of Unitarian Universalist Youth Movements (ebook only)

 This book by Rebecca Scott and Wayne B. Arnason documents the challenges, triumphs and far-reaching effects of the UU youth movement (former definitions of youth included what we now define as young adults).
 Compelling personal stories capture how important UU youth groups, conferences and organizations have been in people's lives from the late 19th century to the present.
 Arnason was the UUA's director of youth programs from 1980 to1984 during the creation of YRUU.
 Scott was a youth programs specialist in the UUA Youth Office from 1989-1990.
 Revised and updated from Follow the Gleam, published in 1980.